ronkok/Hurmet/docs/en/manual.md

 :   A _dictionary_ is a data structure in which you can store values and access
     each one with a unique name.
 Put another way, a dictionary is a collection of key:value pairs.
 It’s what Hurmet returns when you call one row of a data frame.

+    Dictionaries are often created by calling one row of a data frame, as described above.

     Dictionary literals are written between `{ }` delimiters.
 Each key must be a string, i.e., between double quotation marks.
 Keys are separated from values by